-- 6. With the highlighter pen, trace the inside edge of the block on your FREEZER PAPER.
-This is the visual clue that will remind you to place the edges of these pieces on the grain lines when you're ironing on the facets to the fabric.
-This step gives the edges of your block more stability. - 7.
-Using the highlighter pen, trace on each side of the horizontal and vertical lines that separate the sections of the block on your freezer paper.
-This is your visual clue to consider placing these edges on the straight of grain.
-Your freezer paper pattern will look like this.

-8. With a ruler and rotary cutter, you reserve for cutting paper, cut apart the freezer paper template and sort facets into the envelopes or baggies by letter code.
+- 7. With your first highlighter pen, trace the inside edge of the block on your FREEZER PAPER.
+This is the visual clue that will remind you to put the edges of these pieces on the straight of grain when you're ironing on the facets to the fabric.
+(The straight of grain is the grainline that runs parallel to the selvedge edge.)
+This step gives the block more stability. - 8.
+Using your first highlighter pen, also trace on each side of the line between the printed sections on your FREEZER PAPER.
+Again, this is your visual clue to consider placing the highlighted edge (or the longest edge) on the straight of grain. - 9.
+Using your second highlighter pen, place small "x" marks down the line where you assembled the two sections.
+This is your visual clue NOT to cut apart the freezer paper on this line.
+Your freezer paper pattern will look like this: - 10.
+With a ruler and rotary cutter, you reserve for cutting paper, cut apart the freezer paper template and sort facets into the envelopes or baggies by letter code.
 I personally like to use hand scissors when cutting curves.